All 4 accused in Hyderabad Vet rape and murder case killed in encounter

 Senior police officers have arrived at the site and are carrying out an inspection.

 The accused were Mohammed, 26, Jollu Shiva, Jollu Naveen, and Chintakunta Chennakeshavulu, all 20.
-All of them were lodged in the high security Cherlapally prison.
+All of them were lodged in the high-security Cherlapally prison.
 The reconstruction of a crime scene is a normal process as mandated in the Code of Criminal Procedure.